 Golden parachute payments.
 Include any golden parachute payments in boxes 1, 3, and 5 of Form W-2.
 Withhold federal income, social security, and Medicare taxes as usual and report them in boxes 2, 4, and 6, respectively.
 Excess parachute payments are also subject to a 20% excise tax.
 If the excess payments are considered wages, withhold the 20% excise tax and include it in box 2 as income tax withheld.
 Also report the excise tax in box 12 with code K. For definitions and additional information, see Regulations section 1.280G-1 and Rev. Proc.
-2003-68.
-You can find Rev. Proc.
-2003-68 on page 398 of Internal Revenue Bulletin 2003-34 at www.irs.gov/pub/irs-irbs/irb03-34.pdf.
+2003-68, which is on page 398 of Internal Revenue Bulletin 2003-34 at www.irs. gov/pub/irs-irbs/irb03-34.pdf.